empericOps/homelab/README.md

  With one of my goals being to learn IaC (Infrastructure as Code) - I decided on Flux as my choice.
 I got interested in GitOps and being able to push/pull as needed and version control.
 I know I'm going to mess up.
 Part of the process right?
 Well, if I mess up, how can I revert and learn from my mistakes?
 I wouldn't be able to do it without some sort of Version
  Control.
 That's where Flux comes in.
-Flux allows me to use "GitOps" so I can do some proper verison controlling.

  Check it out here: https://fluxcd.io/flux/installation/